rndombou/ticket-lifecycle/README.md

 </p>
 <p>
 <br />
 Additionally, two other tickets were created for this project.
-One is a General Inquiry from Matt Hershey and System Issues logging into Adobe by Heidi Sanders, see EXAMPLE 1C.
+One is a General Inquiry from Matt Hershey and System Issues logging into Adobe by Dora Explorer, see EXAMPLE 1C.
 </p>
 <br />
 EXAMPLE 1C